 Cruelty-Free and Vegan Products

 There is little governments around the world do to protect their animals.
 Yes, there are laws providing guidance and protection for the treatment of animals such as laboratory mice and dogs used in dog-fighting (See HERE), but there is nothing requiring the well-being of ALL animals (something close is HERE).
-All the work is being done by private and non-profit organizations that do receive federal funding, but currently depend mostly on donations.
+All the work is being done by private and non-profit organizations that do receive federal funding but currently depend mostly on donations.
 There are organizations like The Humane Society who are known to euthanize un-adopted, abandoned or sick animals, which I do not support or condone.
 Shelters like The Nine Lives Foundation (See HERE) and Second Chance German Shepard Rescue (See HERE) have a no-kill policy and foster out their cats and dogs.
 Please support shelters and rescue organizations like these with your donation, time, and yes, by fostering or adopting a pet.

 A private organization I have loved since I was a child and have supported in the past is WWF (See HERE).
 A few ways I have supported them is by symbolically adopting an animal through purchasing gifts (See HERE) and by becoming a Partner in Conservation (See HERE).
 This non-profit does a wonderful job helping stop animal cruelty and habitat loss by fighting for legislation, educating the masses, and spreading the passion of nature through applied science research.

 Another organization I endorse is ASPCA (See HERE).
 The American Society for the Prevention of Cruelty to Animals was the first humane society to be established in North America and is today one of the largest in the world.
 The ASPCA’s mission, as stated by its founder Henry Bergh in 1866, is “to provide effective means for the prevention of cruelty to animals throughout the United States”.
-There are numerous other organizations out there that do good work, but I don’t support ALL their work (like PETA with their monkey selfie lawsuit, throwing paint on women wearing fur, etc) so I am going to encourage you to be mindful before committing yourself to supporting a cause.
+There are numerous other organizations out there that do good work, but I don’t support ALL their work (like PETA with their monkey selfie lawsuit, throwing paint on women wearing fur, etc) so I am going to encourage you to be mindful before committing yourself to support a cause.
 I will advise you to research the organizations you want to support, understand their mission, look at their work, and see if there is any bad press associated with them.
 Honestly, we need to be responsible and responsive to animal rights as a real issue because as humans, we tackle important global issues like famine, global warming, and health-related problems, so we need to do this right.

 Animal Rights And Children